 The good news is you don’t necessarily need to know which came first, inflammation or depression.
 If you take a more holistic approach, and look for the deeper biological processes (capable of driving a number of interrelated problems), it’s possible to see that there are good reasons why inflammation is closely associated with depression, and that there are things that can be done about it.

-One recently fashionable suggestion is that an infection of some kind is responsible for the inflammation, which then leads to depression.
-Although this is likely a valid argument, it’s worth discussing the elements which could be behind the simultaneous promotion of all three of these things (infection, inflammation, depression) and more.
+One recently fashionable suggestion is that an infection of some kind can be responsible for the inflammation, which then leads to depression.
+Although this is a reasonable hypothesis (and likely true in some cases), it’s worth discussing the elements which could be behind the simultaneous promotion of all three of these things (infection, inflammation, depression), and more.

-The proper functioning of thyroid energy system metabolism is a central factor protecting against chronic and systemic inflammation, as well as potentially being an essential part of the defense against infection and mood dysregulation.
+The proper functioning of thyroid energy system metabolism is a central factor protecting against chronic and systemic inflammation, as well as being a fundamental part of the defense against infection and mood dysregulation.

-Exposure to stress causes blood sugar to be used up at an increased rate, and this is more so the case when metabolism is already under functioning.
-When blood sugar runs low, the stress hormones cortisol and adrenalin, increase to assist in providing needed alternative energy.
+Exposure to stress causes blood sugar to be used up at an increased rate, and this is particularly relevant when metabolism is already under functioning.
+When blood sugar runs low, the stress hormones cortisol and adrenaline, increase to assist in providing needed alternative energy.

-Stress promotes adrenalin, and adrenalin increases the release of stored polyunsaturated fats (PUFAs) into the blood stream, causing thyroid suppression and inflammation.
-The breakdown products of the polyunsaturated fats have been associated with depression, and are one of the main things behind chronic blood sugar dysregulation issues.
+Stress promotes adrenaline, and adrenaline increases the release of stored polyunsaturated fats (PUFAs) into the blood stream, causing thyroid energy system suppression and inflammation.
+The breakdown products of the polyunsaturated fats, have been associated with depression, and are one of the main things behind chronic blood sugar dysregulation issues.

-Stress can promote hypoglycemia as well as hyperglycemia, and both low and high blood sugar can potentially lead to an increased susceptibility to infection.
+Stress can promote hypoglycemia as well as hyperglycemia, and things related to both low and high blood sugar, can potentially lead to an increased susceptibility to infection.